 This research offers various theoretical contributions.
-To begin with, our study enhances the field of international marketing by investigating the comparative efficacy of country image and product image as well as hedonistic and utilitarian message in the promotion of products within the international market.
+To begin with, our study enhances the field of international marketing by investigating the comparative efficacy of country image and product image as well as hedonistic and utilitarian messages in the promotion of products within the international market.

-Previous studies have shown that country and product image can lead to a more favorable response among consumers (Septianto, Japutra, Sung, & Seo, 2022).
-Moreover, the hedonic-utilitarian perspective has played a crucial role in categorizing a consumers' perception of a product (Holbrook & Hirschman, 1982).
+Previous studies have shown that country and product image can lead to a more favorable response among consumers (Septianto et al., 2022).
+Moreover, the hedonic-utilitarian perspective has played a crucial role in categorizing a consumer's perception of a product (Holbrook & Hirschman, 1982).
 The current research is adding a greater understanding with regards to how sustainability plays a role in moderating the effects of country/product image and hedonistic/utilitarian message on brand attitude.
-The researchers have shown that by introducing a sustainability label on a brand, the effects of country/product image as well as hedonistic/utilitarian message is greatly affected.
-The most interesting part to note is that previously without a sustainability label introduced to the respondents, those who received product image responded 3.143 points higher on average than those who received country image.
+The researchers have shown that by introducing a sustainability label on a brand, the effects of country/product image as well as hedonistic/utilitarian message are greatly affected.
+The most interesting part to note is that previously without a sustainability label introduced to the respondents, those who received product images responded 3.143 points higher on average than those who received country images.
 However, this changed when a sustainability label was introduced to these respondents.
-Those who received nonsustainable sustainability labels with product image responded much more negatively than those who received non-sustainable sustainability label with country image.
-This is interesting as the brand attitude of those respondents who receive product image changed drastically, more so than country image.
-The researchers have also provided statistical evidence which proves the moderating role of brand sustainability between the independent variables country/product image towards brand attitude.
+Those who received non-sustainable sustainability labels with product images responded much more negatively than those who received non-sustainable sustainability labels with country images.
+This is interesting as the brand attitude of those respondents who received product images changed drastically, more so than the country image.
+The researchers have also provided statistical evidence that proves the moderating role of brand sustainability between the independent variables country/product image towards brand attitude.

 Managerial implications.
 There are a few implications that are of significant importance for marketers of a food and beverage brand.
 There is a need for marketers to know beforehand which measures to take If the government decides to make it mandatory to put sustainability labels on food and beverage products.
 This is especially important if their product is non-sustainable.
-Based on this research, the researchers recommend those brands to use country image instead of product image to lessen the negative impact the non-sustainable sustainability label has on the consumers' brand attitude.
+Based on this research, the researchers recommend those brands use country images instead of product images to lessen the negative impact the non-sustainable sustainability label has on the consumer's brand attitude.